Explore Learning Center Resources

 The Arts integration group meeting starts.
 We've been working as a PLC group as a part of a new whole child initiative in our district, and we spend the first 30 minutes of each day in plan time together.

-Our chair leads us through the TE Pro mini course “Looking at Student Work.”
+Our chair leads us through the Learning Center mini course “Looking at Student Work.”
 We will be adopting an arts integrated model cornerstone assessment into our curriculum and this is a great introduction.

 I'm a member of EdTA, so all I had to do was sign in with my member information.